-PVC is made from a long chain consisting of Vinyl Chloride Monomer, hence its name, Polyvinyl chloride.
-The chlorine molecule in the vinyl chloride monomer is part of what renders PVC so hazardous (pure PVC plastic is 57% chlorine) and PVC production accounts for 40% of the chlorine use in the United States.
+PVC is made from a long chain consisting of Vinyl Chloride Monomer, hence its name of polyvinyl chloride (poly meaning "more than one").
+The chlorine molecule in the vinyl chloride monomer is part of what renders PVC so hazardous (pure PVC plastic is 57% chlorine) and the production of PVC accounts for 40% of the chlorine used in the United States.
 In the creation of PVC material, a process using chlorine-based chemicals, the highly toxic chemical known as dioxin (and other similar compounds) are produced.
 Dioxin is considered one of the most toxic substances ever created by man.
 Greenpeace states that the evidence suggests, throughout its entire lifecycle, PVC is responsible for a greater share of the US annual dioxin burden than any other industrial product.
 (3)

 So, we have chlorine and dioxin, but it doesn't stop there!
-Phthalates are also used in the production of PVC, which make it to the ranks of the top 3 extreme toxins found in PVC.
+Phthalates are also used in the production of PVC, and these chemicals certainly hold a place on the list of the top 3 extreme toxins found in PVC.

-Besides the risks inherent in using PVC and PU products, these petrochemical substances, in the same chemical family as the plastic used to make disposable water bottles, do not break down naturally in the environment.
+Besides the risks inherent in using PVC and PU products, these petrochemical substances, considered types of plastics, do not break down naturally in the environment.
 They are made from petroleum, a non-renewable resource, and they take hundreds of years to biodegrade, like any plastic.
-This means these materials will eventually build up in landfills and in our ocean.
+This means these materials will eventually build up in landfills and our ocean.
 They are also some of the most difficult plastics to recycle, due to their chemical toxicity.

 In an article featured in Eluxe Magazine by Jody McCutcheon, she starts the article off with the subtitle: "Why I'd Just Say No To Vegan Leather."

-She begins by telling the story of what made her ask more questions about what vegan leather actually is.
+She begins by telling the story of what made her ask more questions about what vegan leather is in terms of specific materials used.
 Her sister was excited about having found "vegan leather" made by designer brands like Stella McCartney.
-But upon more research, McCutcheon was appalled to discover that the majority of what is touted as "vegan leather" is really just the same "faux leather" that has been around forever, and is made from PVC and polyurethane.
+But upon more research, McCutcheon was appalled to discover that the majority of what is touted as "vegan leather" is just the same "faux leather" that has been around forever, and is made from PVC and polyurethane.
 She states, "generally speaking, 'vegan leather' reeks, literally and figuratively, of petroleum."
 When it comes to synthetic PVC and PU leather being referred to as "vegan leather," I couldn't agree more!
 However, it makes no sense to put natural vegan leathers like cork in this same category.

 Now, I appreciate greatly that these articles take the time to denounce synthetic, or faux, "vegan leather" as the toxic, petroleum-made fabrics that they are.
-But, one could read these articles and easily walk away thinking that this conclusion to stay away from synthetics refers to ALL "vegan leather," including cork, because all vegan leathers are equal.
-This is just not the case!
-Cork, and other natural vegan leathers, should not be put in the same category with PU and PVC faux leather.
+But, one could read these articles and easily walk away thinking that this conclusion to stay away from synthetics refers to ALL "vegan leather," including cork, thinking that all types of vegan leathers are equal.
+But, this is simply not the case.
+Cork, and other types of natural, plant-based vegan leathers, should not be put in the same category with PU and PVC faux leather.
 Cork is a 100% natural, renewable, and incredibly sustainable textile, and it is certainly not fair to lump it in with the overshadowing synthetic "vegan leather" impostors.
-The "faux leather" industry has basically hijacked the terminology of the eco-fashion movement, which is a classic green-washing technique.
-They are actually taking away from the credibility of the move toward natural and sustainable vegan textiles used to substitute leather in fashion, by muddying the waters about what "vegan leather" is and isn't.
+The "faux leather" industry has hijacked the terminology of the eco-fashion movement, which is a classic green-washing technique.
+They are taking away from the credibility of the move toward natural and sustainable vegan textiles used to substitute leather in fashion, by muddying the waters about what "vegan leather" is and isn't.

 Cork: The Most Natural, Durable Vegan Leather On The Market